 Puerto Rican migrants are defined as those born in Puerto Rico who are living in the US (50 states or DC) at the time of the survey.

 The “Other Latin American Countries” category excludes our four countries of interest as well as Central America.

-Supplemental Table 5: Age-Standardized Sociodemographic Comparison of Hispanics by Birth Country (2010)a,b
+Supplemental Table 5: Age-Standardized Sociodemographic Comparison of Hispanics by Birth Country (~2010)a,b